TRG-NHM/DRM-and-PML/README.md

     python3 drm -s stepNum

 `stepNum` should be changed to the step number (1, 2, 3, or 4) you want to run.
 The explanation for each step is included in the comment section in each function.

+## Acknowledgement

+The DRM and PML implementations are initially developed by Wenyang Zhang.
+His original implementation in MATLAB can be found [here](https://github.com/etacir/TRG-Regional-Seismic-Workflow).